valenting111/simple_app_docker/README.md

 ### Deploying on Google Cloud

-Finally, to make the API available to anyone (with an internet connection), we deploy the docker container to Google Cloud Platform.
-There are multiple ways to do so: using Google Cloud Run, Google App Engine, Google Container Registry.
+Finally, to make the API available to anyone (with an internet connection), we deploy the docker container to Google Cloud Platform: https://cloud.google.com/.
+There are multiple ways to do so: using Google Cloud Run, Google App Engine or Google Container Registry.
 Here we show how to use Google Cloud Run.
 Make sure you have a Google Cloud Platform account set up **with a billing account**.
 When you first sign up, GCP offers 300$ of free credits.

-The concept is simple: Instead of building the docker image and running a container from it on our local computer, we ask Google to do it using the Google Cloud Console.
+The concept is simple: Instead of building the docker image and running a container from it on our local computer, we ask Google to do it using the Google Cloud Console: https://cloud.google.com/sdk/docs/install.
 This enables us to run commands in our terminal to interact with Google Cloud Platform.

 The commands are: